rust-lang/book/src/ch06-02-match.md

 The `_` pattern will match any value.
 By putting it after our other arms, the `_` will match all the possible cases that aren’t specified before it.
-The `()` is just the unit value, so nothing will happen in the `_` case.
+The `()` is just the unit value (the empty tuple type we mentioned in [“The Tuple Type”][tuples]<!-- ignore --> section), so nothing will happen in the `_` case.
 As a result, we can say that we want to do nothing for all the possible values that we don’t list before the `_` placeholder.

 However, the `match` expression can be a bit wordy in a situation in which we care about only *one* of the cases.
 For this situation, Rust provides `if let`.

 More about patterns and matching can be found in [chapter 18][ch18-00-patterns].

-[ch18-00-patterns]:
+[tuples]: ch03-02-data-types.html#the-tuple-type
-ch18-00-patterns.html
+[ch18-00-patterns]: ch18-00-patterns.html